Henry (Harry) William Welch

 Pre War

-The 1881 census recorded his father as Adam and the family in Stanborough.
-The family consisting of father, Adam (40), mother Eliza (35) and children: Ellen M. (6), George Thomas (5), Clara Annie (poss Alice) (3) and Harry just 5-months old.
-Adam’s father, Henry was also present.
+The 1881 census recorded his father as Adam, an agricultural labourer, and his family in Stanborough.
+The family consisting of father, Adam (40), mother, Eliza (35) and children: Ellen M. (6 – believed should read Helen Maria), George Thomas (5), Clara Aliceb (3) and Harry William just 5-months old.
+Adam’s father, Henry (69) was also present.

 It appears that when he enlisted, he was calling himself Harry.